Harish Rawat takes dig at Congress leadership ahead of assembly polls, says 'my hands being tied' | www.lokmattimes.com

 In cryptic tweets that sent a strong message across of his disenchantment with the way the party is preparing for elections, Rawat expressed faith that Lord Kedarnath will provide him guidance in the new year.

-"Isn't it strange, one has to swim in the sea in the form of forthcoming electoral battle, instead of cooperation, the organisation has turned away its face or is playing a negative role," Rawat said.
+"Isn't it strange, one has to swim in the sea in the form of forthcoming electoral battle, instead of cooperation, the organisational structure at most places is turning its face away or is playing a negative role," Rawat said in his tweet.

-"And then quietly in a corner of mind, a voice is erupting, 'na danyam, na palaynam'.
+"And then quietly in a corner of mind, a voice is erupting, 'na denyam, na palaynam' (one who does not bow, does not flee).
 Perhaps the new year will show the way.
 I have faith that Lord Kedarnath will will provide me guidane in this situation," he said.

 Rawat was party's inchare in Punjab which was ridden with crisis that led to resignation of Capt Amarinder Singh as Chief Minister.
 The Congress is keen to come back to power in Uttarakhand in assembly polls early next year.